d12frosted/elpa-mirror/gnu/denote-readme.txt

         the file type is assumed to be the first of `denote-file-types'.

   Function `denote-format-file-name'
-        Format file name.  `PATH', `ID', `KEYWORDS', `TITLE-SLUG' are expected to be supplied by `denote' or equivalent: they will all be converted into a single string.  `EXTENSION' is the file type extension, as a string.
+        Format file name. `DIR-PATH', `ID', `KEYWORDS', `TITLE-SLUG', `EXTENSION' and `SIGNATURE-SLUG' are expected to be supplied by `denote' or equivalent command.

+        `DIR-PATH' is a string pointing to a directory.
+It ends with a forward slash (the function `denote-directory' makes sure this is the case when returning the value of the variable `denote-directory').  `DIR-PATH' cannot be nil or an empty string.

+        `ID' is a string holding the identifier of the note.
+It cannot be nil or an empty string and must match `denote-id-regexp'.

+        `DIR-PATH' and `ID' form the base file name.

+        `KEYWORDS' is a list of strings that is reduced to a single string by `denote-keywords-combine'. `KEYWORDS' can be an empty string or a nil value, in which case the relevant file name component is not added to the base file name.

+        `TITLE-SLUG' and `SIGNATURE-SLUG' are strings which, in principle, are sluggified before passed as arguments here (per `denote-sluggify' and `denote-sluggify-signature').
+They can be
+        an empty string or a nil value, in which case their respective file name component is not added to the base file name.

+        `EXTENSION' is a string that contains a dot followed by the file type extension.
+It can be an empty string or a nil value, in which case it is not added to the base file name.

   Function `denote-extract-keywords-from-path'
         Extract keywords from `PATH' and return them as a list of